satama-lab/Magic_Drops/README.md

 # Magic_Drops
-This repository is the demonstration program in the UIST2022 student innovation competition.
+This repository is the demonstration program in the UIST2022 Student Innovation Contest.